 Credit is not given for both PHIL 100 and PHIL 101.
 Prerequisite: Completion of campus Composition I general education requirement.

 The word “philosophy” originates from an ancient Greek word meaning “love of wisdom”.
 The philosopher Aristotle claimed that wisdom was knowledge of the most important things in the universe.
 According to Aristotle’s teacher Plato, if somebody loves something, then they don’t yet possess it; a lover is thus driven to pursue and acquire the object of their desire.
 According to these definitions, philosophy is the pursuit of knowledge of the most important things in the universe—knowledge that the pursuer currently lacks.
-As it is practiced today, philosophy is the systematic investigation of important questions that are not clearly answerable by the sciences or other areas of inquiry, such as religion and science, do not answer definitively.
+As it is practiced today, philosophy is the systematic investigation of important questions that other areas of inquiry, such as religion and science, do not answer definitively.
 In this class, we will discuss the following questions.
 Does an all-powerful God exist?
 Do human beings have free will?
 What is the nature of the mind?
 Is it morally wrong to eat meat?
 Is it morally wrong to have an abortion?
 Are there any objective moral facts?
-How can I live a meaningful life?
-Is my death a bad thing for me?
+What is knowledge?
+Can I truly know anything?
 What makes it the case that I am the same person that I was when I was younger?
 Students will investigate these questions through conversations and a series of short writing assignments.

 This course is an introductory level survey course that aims to inform students about some of the main philosophical ideas and controversies on various issues in philosophy of religion, ethics, philosophy of science, metaphysics, and so forth.
 The course includes introductory to intermediate level readings on the central themes of the aforementioned topics.
 The course will also provide opportunities for students to articulate and defend theses related to the topics addressed in the readings or lectures by way of authoring one short paper (1000 words max.) and one long paper (2000 words max.).
 There are also midterm and final exams.